Virtual knots and links with unknotting index (n,m): Abstract

 \section{Abstract}

-In \cite{kaur2019unknottingknot}, K. Kaur, S. Kamada {\it et al.} posed a problem of finding a virtual knot, if exists, with an unknotting index $(n,m)$, for any pair of non-negative integers $(n,m)$.
-In this paper, we address this question by providing infinite families of virtual knots with unknotting index $(n,m)$, for a given pair of non-negative integers $(n,m)$.
-Additionally, we extend our result for virtual links also.
+In \cite{kaur2019unknottingknot}, K. Kaur, S. Kamada {\it et al.} posed a problem of finding a virtual knot, if exists, with an unknotting index $(n,m)$, where $(n,m)$ is a pair of non-negative integers.
+In this paper, we address this question by providing infinite families of virtual knots with unknotting indices $(0,m)$ and $(1,0)$, respectively.
+In general, we establish the existence of infinitely many distinct virtual knot diagrams with unknotting index $(n,m)$, for any pair $(n,m)$ of positive integers.
+Furthermore, we positively address this question for $k(>1)$-component virtual links positively by providing infinite families of $k(>1)$-component virtual links with unknotting index $(n,m)$, for a given pair of non-negative integers $(n,m)$.